rxzyx/PS3D-Ultimate-Client/README.md

 # 😎How to buy?😎
 - ### ✅ Add **rzx.#6671** on Discord (Me) to buy! 👑

+# 👑Client Mods😼 (For 💜DELUXE💜)
+- ### 😀 Note: These hacks will be updated every single time PS3D has a new update.
+- ### ✅ "Unlimited Ammo" will ensure that you never run out of ammo!
+- ### ✅ "Rapid Fire" will make your weapon way faster and have no delays!
+This will be great with unlimited ammo!
+- ### ✅ "Coins" will ensure that you never run out of coins, while the original coins hack gives you an unlimited amount of them.
+- ### ✅ "Cases" will ensure that you never run out of cases, while the original cases hack gives you an unlimited amount of them.
+- ### ✅ "Case Parts" will ensure that you never run out of parts, while the original case parts hack gives you an unlimited amount of them.

 # ⚠DISCLAIMER⚠
 - ### ❗ **USE THIS SCRIPT WITH CAUTION**.
 It's best advised by the author that you use an alternative account or some sort.